Goto Main Content

 Article 14-3

-14-3.1 Sample veterinary drugs from trial production by academic research institutes or veterinary drug manufacturers – with central competent authority ’ s prior approval –– may be exempt from seeking product registration and/or license; an exclusive label issued by the central competent authority shall be affixed to the container of sample drug indicating that it has been approved for trial production and it must not be used for other purposes.
+With prior approval of the central competent authority, sample veterinary drugs from trial production by academic research institutes or veterinary drug manufacturers may be exempt from seeking product registration and/or license; an exclusive label issued by the central competent authority shall be affixed to the container of sample drug indicating that it has been approved for trial production and it must not be used for other purposes.

-14-3.2 Field study of a sample veterinary drug described in Section 14-3.1 shall not start until an approval of the central competent authority is obtained.
+Field study of a sample veterinary drug mentioned in the preceding Paragraph shall not start until approval of the central competent authority is obtained.

 Article 15

-When there is an outbreak, or an imminent outbreak, of a notifiable animal infectious disease, the central competent authority may take emergent measures to order or approve (without lengthy reviews) the manufacture or importation of veterinary biologics.
+When there is an outbreak, or a threat of outbreak, of a notifiable animal infectious disease, the central competent authority may take emergent measures to order or approve (without lengthy reviews) the manufacture or importation of veterinary biologics.

 Article 16

-16.1 Veterinary drugs shall be produced in a facility exclusively for making drugs for animal use.
-However, a facility approved by the central competent authority for trial-production described in Section 14-3.1 may be exempt from this requirement.
+Veterinary drugs shall be produced in a facility exclusively for making drugs for animal use.
+However, a facility approved by the central competent authority for trial production stipulated in Paragraph 1 of Article 14-3 may be exempt from this requirement.

-16.3 Standards for establishing veterinary drug factories in Section 16.2 are to be prescribed by the central competent authority in collaboration with the central industry regulatory authority.
+Standards for establishing veterinary drug factories in the preceding Paragraph are to be prescribed by the central competent authority in collaboration with the central industry regulatory authority.

 Article 16-1

-16-1.1 A veterinary drug manufacturer shall obtain central competent authority ’ s approval before giving or taking consignment to make veterinary drugs.
+A veterinary drug manufacturer shall obtain the central competent authority's approval before giving or taking consignment to make veterinary drugs.

-16-1.2 Qualification and criteria to give or take the said drug-making consignment in Section 16-1.1, the approval procedure, and relevant guidelines are to be prescribed by the central competent authority.
+Qualification and criteria to give or take the said drug-making consignment in the preceding Paragraph, the approval procedure, and relevant regulations are to be prescribed by the central competent authority.

 Article 17